KhalidSaifullahFuad/adventofjs-challenge-2021/03 - PIANO/README.md

 - Can I use libraries / frameworks on these projects?
   - Of course!
 We're providing the design files, but you can use whatever tools and frameworks you'd like.
 - Oh no!
 I'm stuck!
-  - Consider [purchasing the Solutions](http://adventofcss.com) (if you haven't already).
-You'll get access to a video, where James explains how to write all the code.
   - Check out the [Learn Build Teach Discord.](http://learnbuildteach.com) We have a specific channel set up, just for the Advent of JavaScript.
 - Can I use this project in my portfolio?
   - Sure!
 But, be honest about the work that **you** did